Call for a Free Consultation

 Choosing the right personal injury attorney after an accident can make all the difference.
 At Matulis Law Firm, we offer:

-- Local expertise: We know the courts, insurance companies, and legal landscape in Galveston County and Houston.
+• Local guidance: We know the courts, insurance companies, and legal landscape in Galveston County.

 Types of Personal Injury Cases We Handle